 It’s just some internal difficulty that they need to work through – so while your dog deals with all this, you might find him or her is a bit grumpy, with some gassy noises here and there and a lack of interest in doing much except sleeping it off.

-Perhaps get some fresh water by for your dog to help them soothe this upset, especially if your dog has eaten a red pepper – the one with the strongest tangy flavour.
+Perhaps get some freshwater by for your dog to help them soothe this upset, especially if your dog has eaten a red pepper – the one with the strongest tangy flavor.

 With so many fruits and vegetables being surprisingly risky for dogs to eat, it’s wonderful knowing that bell peppers are safe for dogs to eat.

 Dogs can not only eat peppers, but they can get plenty of vitamins and nutrition for doing so, providing they’re served in moderation.

 Dogs can eat green peppers as much as they can yellow, red or orange peppers – all those colors mean are different stages of ripeness.

 See which one your dog likes best, and you’ll see some health perks in no time.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.